pratik0217/React-Router-7/README.md

 Note : this chapter does't properly learn If in future want to be learn optional segment again then goto be {code step by step chapter : Optional Segment}

 Chapter Link : https://www.youtube.com/watch?v=OmvoQ9Y3vv8&list=PL8p2I9GklV463WUKdVzUZ17IDZ3SwoSTu&index=66

+# React Router NavLink & Active class -
+What is NavLink
+- Navigation Link
+- Navlink is one page to move another page then use NavLink.

+Difference between NavLink & Link
+- When use navigation on the page then use Navlink and also Navlink return the active class.
+- Link not have active class.

+Interview Question
+- What is difference between Navlink & Link ?
+- How to change(Apply) custom active class ?